EliasDiego/SceneUtilities/readme.md

 # Scene Utilities

-Utilities for Scene related usage.
+Utilities for scene-related usage.
 Made in 2022.3.47f1.

 ## Scene Reference

-Structs that contain specific properties used to reference a scene through the Inspector.
+Structs that contain specific properties are used to reference a scene through the Inspector.

 **Referenced scenes are static.
-They do not updated their properties on changes to the scene, folder, or build settings.*
+They do not update their properties on changes to the scene, folder, or build settings.*

 ![preview](images/preview.png)